784/Name-generator/README.md

 Python script that allows you to generate random names.
 It's pretty small and it's all annotated, so you're easily able to modify it to your own needs.
 I hope you enjoy it <3

 # How to use it?
-When the script starts, you're given the option of picking between two modes (normal and mass generate).
+When the script starts, you're given the option of picking between two modes (usernames and real names).

-### Normal mode
-Normal mode is what you'd choose if you only want to generate one name.
-You can choose to generate either a short name or a long one!
-Short names are a prefix and a root while long names are a prefix, a root, and a suffix.
-You'll also be asked whether or not you want to add numbers to it.
-The script will loop until you're satisfied with the name you received!

-### Mass generate mode
+### Username mode
-Mass generate mode is very similar to normal mode, except there's one main difference.
-It allows you to generate as many names as you want all at once!
-Short names are still prefixes and roots and long names are still a prefix, root, and suffix.
-All of the names are saved to a text file named 'names.txt', which should be in the same directory as the script is.

-## TLDR?
-Normal mode is useful if you're only planning on generating a couple of usernames while mass generate mode is useful if you're generating hundreds or potentially thousands of usernames.
+Username mode is useful if you're just looking for usernames instead of real names.
+You're given the option of choosing between few and mass generate.
+Few mode is useful if you only need a few names.
+Mass generate mode is useful if you're trying to mass generate a bunch of fake names that are all saved to a text file named 'names.txt'.

+### Real names mode
+Real names mode works in a very similar way to username mode, but instead of usernames, you're given real names.
+You're given the option of choosing between few and mass generate.
+Few mode is useful if you only need a few names.
+Mass generate mode is useful if you're trying to mass generate a bunch of fake names that are all saved to a text file named 'names.txt'.